 - Origin of "Bite the Bullet": Before the discovery of anesthesia in 1846, patients during the American Civil War were given bullets to bite on during painful procedures.

-- The Ether Dome at Mass General is a beautifully preserved piece of history.
-In the 1800s, over 8,000 operations occurred in this location, including the first painless surgery.
-Now, this teaching amphitheater is also a historical landmark, housing an oil painting of the famous surgery and displaying surgical tools.
+- Ether Dome at Mass General: Step into history at the Ether Dome, where over 8,000 operations took place in the 1800s, including the first painless surgery.
+This iconic teaching amphitheater now stands as a historical landmark, showcasing an oil painting of that groundbreaking surgery and displaying surgical tools.

-- In 1927, Dr. Ralph M. Waters taught one of the world's first university-based residency training programs in anesthesiology.
+- University-Based Residency Training: In 1927, Dr. Ralph M. Waters pioneered one of the world's first university-based residency training programs in anesthesiology.

-Whether you're seeking a new locum tenens opportunity, looking for your next permanent position, or simply observing the field's advancements, we hope you enjoyed these fast facts!
-We thank our dedicated anesthesiologists for providing patient-centered care to our communities nationwide!
+Whether you're exploring locum tenens opportunities, seeking permanent positions, or are fascinated by the field's evolution, we hope you enjoyed these fast facts!
+Let's express our gratitude to the dedicated anesthesiologists providing patient-centered care nationwide.